jdassink/beamforming/README.md

 A short explanation of the routines is included below.
 More information on the usage can be found by executing the program.
 All algorithms work on detrended and band-pass filtered waveforms.
 The data is to be formatted either in binary SAC format or plain ASCII (two columns showing time and sample value).
 Signal processing tools to obtain such waveforms include Seismic Analysis Code (SAC; http://ds.iris.edu/ds/nodes/dmc/software/downloads/SAC/101-6a/) and Obspy (www.obspy.org).
 Note that the order of stations in the stationtable file must match the order of input files.

-A detailed decription of the algorithms can be found in Evers, 2008.
-Recent examples of the use of the codes can be found in Assink et al., 2016 and Evers et al., 2018.
+These algorithms have been implemented previously and have been documented in the scientific literature.
+I have included a set of references that I am familiar with, along with the description of each algorithm.
+Please do refer to these papers when using the algorithms.

 An effort is underway to port these algorithms to Python.

 I have included a few example cases to get familiar with the algorithms.
 Both synthetic and real data cases are included.
 The datasets are described in their respective folders.

-If you have questions, feel free to contact me.
+If you have questions, feel free to ask.

 Jelle Assink